If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Microfiber cloth

-• Toothpick
+• Toothpick or old toothbrush

-1. Prepare
+1. Prepare Your Workspace

-4. Dry the Case
+4. Clean and Dry

-How to Clean Battery Corrosion In Cars
+How to Clean Battery Corrosion in Cars

 Corrosion build up on car battery terminals